China shares lead Asia higher, dollar buoyed

 The two-day Federal Reserve policy review ending on Wednesday was also in focus but expectations were for Chair Janet Yellen to deliver the usual dovish message.

-The dollar fetched 101.80 yen JPY=, having lost a bit of momentum in the wake of a rise in U.S. Treasury yields after climbing to a two-week high of 101.94 on Friday.
+The dollar fetched 101.81 yen, having lost a bit of momentum in the wake of a rise in U.S. Treasury yields after climbing to a two-week high of 101.94 on Friday.

-In commodities, Brent crude slipped below $108 a barrel as fighting between Israel and Hamas Islamist militants subsided in Gaza, although underlying geopolitical tensions limited the fall.
+While the attention of equity and currency markets has shifted towards major corporate earnings and macroeconomic trends, geopolitical issues remained a key factor in commodities such as oil.

+Brent crude shed 0.4 percent to $107.96 a barrel but still retained a chunk of its gains from Friday, when it climbed more than $1 as fighting in Ukraine and deteriorating relations between Russia and the United States ignited new fears of supply disruptions.
+[O/R]

 (Editing by Eric Meijer & Kim Coghill)